dlwls5201/Junction-X-Seoul-2020/README.md

 # Junction-X-Seoul-2020

-## - Our application, "zuke box,"  is a "music map SNS service" that shares the songs a user is listening to with users within a 5-km radius around them, by viewing a map.
+## - Our application, "zuk box,"  is a "music map SNS service" that shares the songs a user is listening to with users within a 5-km radius around them, by viewing a map.

 ## - description
 The idea behind our project is to create an alternate way of sharing and connecting interests through music.
 These connections are especially powerful during a time of isolation like the period the world is currently going through.